-This June, three BYU Classical studies students placed in the annual Maurine Dallas Watkins Greek and Latin Translation contest, which is run by the Eta Sigma Phi Honorary Society for Classical Studies.
+This June, three BYU Classical studies students placed in the annual Maurine Dallas Watkins Greek and Latin Translation contest, which is run by the Eta Sigma Phi Honorary Society for Classical Studies at St. Olaf College.
 Two of those same students also received the Edward Phinney Book Prize for receiving a perfect score on the College Greek Exam.
 These competitions involve advanced undergraduate Classics students from around the nation competing in translation and language skills.

 At the Maurine Dallas Watkins contest, Michael Kerr took first overall in Intermediate Greek, Jackson Abhau took second overall in Koine Greek, and Madeleine Staples took third overall in Intermediate Latin.
 Kerr also won the Phinney prize in 2020, and Staples took home the same prize this year.